 Loch Lomond & The Trossachs National Park + Stirlingshire

-From Stirling Castle to the bonnie banks of Loch Lomond– this region the perfect mix of history and nature.
+From Stirling Castle to the bonnie banks of Loch Lomond– this region is the perfect mix of history and nature.

 Loch Lomond and The Trossachs National Park is Scotland’s first national park filled with exciting things to see and do, including lush forests and serene lochs, small towns and villages, and hiking for all levels.
 To reach the national park from the east, you may drive through Stirlingshire, a region with a rich history.

 The Battle of Bannockburn Visitor Centre is interesting for those who wish to learn more about the iconic battle won by Robert the Bruce, King of Scots.

 I recommend renting a log cabin for a nature break in Killin, an enchanting wee village at the foot of Loch Tay.
 From here you can go hiking in Ben Lawers National Nature Reserve, explore the enchanting Finlarig Castle ruin, and drive the route around Loch Tay.

 Orkney, an island north of Scotland, is a Neolithic marvel.

 Orkney is an archipelago that is made up of more than 70 islands.
 The islands are surrounded by towering sandstone cliffs, glorious white sandy beaches and crystal clear water.
-The largest island is known as ‘the mainland’ and is 523 square kilometres in size.
+The largest island (the mainland) is 523 square kilometres in size.